opentk/opentk.net/learn/appendix_opengl/debug_callback.md

 > associated with them.
 If your debugger does not support mixed-mode debugging
 > it may affect your user experience if an exception is thrown or occurs within
 > the callback.

-> [!CAUTION]
-> The pointer `pMessage` is a a reference to memory you do not own.
-Attempts to
-> write to or accessing it outside the scope of the function can and will cause
-> an access violation.
-However, it is safe to use the string copied by the
-> `Marshal` class.

 Then you should create a delegate which encapsulates the function you just implmented.